uuuiiinnnmmm/FastTD3/README.md

 GPU: NVIDIA GPU (e.g., RTX series)

-Key Software: Conda for environment management.
+Key Software: miniconda for environment management.

 2. Environment Setup: A Tale of Two Projects
 ---
 The core challenge is that FastTD3 (the algorithm) relies on humanoid-bench (the simulation environment), but the latter has several configuration issues.
 Our strategy is to set up a single, clean environment for FastTD3 and then carefully install humanoid-bench into it as a dependency.

-###Step 2.1: NVIDIA Driver & CUDA Toolkit Installation
+###Step 2.1: NVIDIA Driver & CUDA Toolkit Installation & miniconda

 A correct GPU driver and CUDA setup is the foundation for everything.